web541/phpVMS-FltbookSystem-v2/README.md

 A redesigned phpVMS Module modified to allow pilots to select their own aircraft prior to booking a flight.

 --------------------

+NOTE: This version of this module is for the older -------- .tpl version of phpVMS --------, if you are using phpVMS files with .php extension and the phpVMS 5.5.x version, then please use the master branch

 NOTICE: Some of the code has been derived from it's owners on the phpVMS forums and has been compiled by Web541

 	FrontSchedules - Simpilot